 On the edge of reality

 The other peculiarity of Hyperrealism is the date of the artwork.
-Popularity of Realism was not always stable; the movement reached the peak of its popularity in late XIX century.
-Hyperrealism is the latest wave in the modern arts.
+Popularity of Realism was not always stable; the movement reached the peak of its popularity in late 19th century.
+Hyperrealism was the latest wave in modern art.

-The term Hyperrealism first appeared in 1973; it was coined as the title of the exhibition in Brussels, which demonstrated the artworks of famous photo-realist artists and included emerging painters who would became prominent figures in Hyperrealism, they are Gerhard Richter, Klapheck, Delcol and others.
+The term Hyperrealism first appeared in 1973; it was coined after the title of the exhibition in Brussels, which demonstrated the artworks of famous photo-realist artists and included emerging painters who would become prominent figures in Hyperrealism.
+They were Gerhard Richter, Klapheck, Delcol and others.

-A lot of Hyperealist artists borrow methods from other existing styles.
-For instance, Chuck Close skillfully applies the pointillist technique to his paintings; Gottfried Helnwein provocatively uses pop-art images or blends the modern subject matters with the classical biblical subjects shocking and kicking up a row of viewers and critics.
+A lot of Hyperealist artists borrow methods from other art styles.
+For instance, Chuck Close skillfully applies the pointillist technique to his paintings; Gottfried Helnwein provocatively uses pop-art images or blends the modern subject matters with the classical biblical subjects to shock and kick up a row of viewers and critics.

-To understand deeply the basics of the style you have to watch the ideal illustration of Hyperrealism in film making the movie by Aleksei German Hard to be a God.
+To understand deeply the basics of the style you have to watch the ideal illustration of Hyperrealism in film making.
+It is the movie by Aleksei German "It is Hard to be a God."

 Well known hyperrealist artistsGerhard Richter, Gottfried Helnwein, Chuck Close, Domenico Gnoli, Masha Shubina (some of her artworks).

-37.1 million dollars was the price for the Domplatz, Mailand (Cathedral Square, Milan) by Gerhard Richter, 1968 on commission of the Siemens Elettra Corporation.
+USD37.1 million was the price for the Domplatz, Mailand (Cathedral Square, Milan) by Gerhard Richter, 1968, which was commissioned by the Siemens Elettra Corporation.